 Protein-first meals, portioned for a smaller appetite.

-Take the quiz to find your phase and portion, or browse this week's menu to see the protein in every meal.
+Take the quiz to find your phase and portion, or browse this week's menu to see the protein in each core meal and add-on.

 This page is general information, not medical or dietetic advice, and the protein figures here are guides rather than a personalised plan.
 Preptide is food, not medication, and does not diagnose, treat or cure any condition.
 Always speak with your doctor or an accredited practising dietitian before changing your diet, especially while taking a GLP-1 medication.
 Read our full Health Acknowledgement →